Qualitative & Mixed approaches

 Schwartz, 2011, Ch, "L'empirisme irréductible"

-Case-studies for reading, presentation and commentary
+Case-study for reading and commentary

 Goffman, 2009, ASR, “On the run: Wanted men in a Philadelphia Ghetto”